muhammadghazali/kabam-kernel/README.md

 mwc_core
 ========

-MyWebClass core nodejs application to be extended by autoloaded middleware pluggins
+MyWebClass core node.js application to be extended by loaded automatically middleware plugins